hseeberger/akka-sse/README.md

 resolvers += Resolver.bintrayRepo("hseeberger", "maven")

 libraryDependencies ++= List(
-  "de.heikoseeberger" %% "akka-sse" % "1.7.2",
+  "de.heikoseeberger" %% "akka-sse" % "1.7.3",
   ...
 )
 ```

 ## Usage – basics

-Akka SSE models server-sent events as `Source[ServerSentEvent, Any]` with `Source` from Akka Streams and
+Akka SSE models server-sent events as `Source[ServerSentEvent, A]` with `Source` from Akka Streams,
+`ServerSentEvent` from Akka SSE and `A` an arbitrary type on the server-side and `Any` on the client-side.

-`ServerSentEvent` from Akka SSE. `ServerSentEvent` is a case class with the following fields:
+`ServerSentEvent` is a case class with the following fields:

 - `data` of type `String`: payload, may be empty
 - `eventType` of type `Option[String]` with default `None`: handler to be invoked, e.g. "message", "added", etc.